 Tasks and Responsibilities

-The first task the student will be responsible for is to finish counting the wasps that emerged during the last 3 years, and entering the data into spread sheets.
-The student then will help analyze and compile the collected data.
-We will be looking at emergence patterns across years, across the 4 plant species, and also across treatments (burned the previous year or not).
-The student will also help collect stems in spring for the following summer.
-We will collect from a remnant prairie, so that we can compare emergence patterns from a restored prairie vs. a remnant prairie.
+Silphium flower stems are collected in the dormant season and stored in zippered plastic bags.
+Adults emerge from the stems in May-July.
+The student will be responsible for collecting and counting the wasps from the both the restored and remnant prairie populations as they emerge, as well as entering the data into spreadsheets.
+They then will help analyze and compile the collected data.
+We will be looking at emergence patterns across years, across the 4 plant species, and also across treatments (burned the previous year or not, restored vs. remnant prairie).
 As time allows, in addition to straight counts of emerged wasps, the student will start sorting the collected wasps into eco-species groups; this will require the use of a microscope to identify the wasps.
-The student will also participate in prairie management at the Field Station, especially with planning, prepping, and prairie burning.
+For the buckthorn project, the student will help with pre- and post-treatment censuses, as well as for assisting with application of the treatment.
+The student will also help with data processing and analysis.

 Student should be able to commute to the UWM at Waukesha Field Station